jlink/property-based-testing-in-kotlin/docs/README.md

 _jqwik_ is compatible with Kotlin's syntax and its somewhat different view on Java's type system.
 That means that:
 - You can use functions instead of methods; functions returning `false` indicate a failure.
+  Kotlin allows function names with spaces and a few other special characters;
+  you have to use backticks for those names though.
 - You can use all of Kotlin's array and collection types (and have them generated for you).
 - You can use Kotlin function types instead of Java's lambdas and `@Functional` types.
 - You can use `internal` container classes and property methods.
 - You can use Kotlin-style annotations and enums.
 - You can use the different Kotlin constructs (value classes, sealed classes, type aliases etc.) as target types for generation or test containers where it makes sense.
+- You can use inner classes to nest test containers.
+  This requires the `@Group` annotation and also the modifier `inner`.

 ### Nullability